Finished Construction Photos (Interior)

 7 residential advisor and residential life coordinator apartments

 5 kitchen/lounge areas

 6 laundry rooms

-Construction began in late 2016 and will be ready for occupancy by the Fall 2018 semester.
+Construction began in late 2016 and is Complete and ready for occupancy for the Fall 2018 semester.

-Although a surface parking lot north of Moore Lab will be removed, there will still be excess parking capacity on campus.
-The new project will include 7-10 spaces for Faculty residence and Resident Advisor parking.
+Although a surface parking lot north of Moore Lab has been removed, there will still be excess parking capacity on campus.
+The new project will include 7-10 spaces for Faculty resident and Resident Advisor parking.